KnowPulse-KnowledgeBase/Germplasm-Search/_episodes/01-Searching-for-a-germplasm.md

 ---
-title: "Searching for a germplasm"
+title: "Searching for a Germplasm"
 teaching: 5
 exercises: 5
 questions: